MatthewSebastian15/Monet-Style-Transfer-Cycle-GAN/README.md

 # Image Style Transfer CycleGAN for Photo to Monet Transformation
 Explores artistic style transfer using CycleGAN to convert photographs into Monet-style paintings.
 CycleGAN, a type of Generative Adversarial Network (GAN), was employed to learn the mapping between the two unpaired image domains: real-world photos and Monet paintings.
 The model was trained to generate visually convincing Monet-style renditions from input photographs.
-Evaluation metrics such as FID (Fréchet Inception Distance), SSIM (Structural Similarity Index), and PSNR (Peak Signal-to-Noise Ratio) were used to assess the quality and realism of generated images.
+The quality and realism of the generated images were evaluated using the Structural Similarity Index (SSIM), which measures the perceived similarity between the original and stylized images based on structural information.

 # Introduction
 The transformation of photographs into artistic styles presents significant opportunities in the fields of art, design, and AI-driven creativity.
 This research aims to implement a CycleGAN model to transform photos into Monet-style artworks using the publicly available "Photo-to-Monet" dataset from the Kaggle or TensorFlow datasets.
 Two main components of the model are: